MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbbuildinterruptorbulktransferrequest.md

 Is set to request data from a device.
 To transfer data to a device, this flag must be clear.

 #### USBD_SHORT_TRANSFER_OK

 Can be used if USBD_TRANSFER_DIRECTION_IN is set.
 If set, directs the HCD not to return an error if a packet is received from the device that is shorter than the maximum packet size for the endpoint.
 Otherwise, a short request returns an error condition.

-#### - Link [in]
+### -param link [in]

 Reserved.
 Must be set to <b>NULL</b>.

 ## -see-also

+<a href="https://msdn.microsoft.com/library/windows/hardware/ff540134">USB device driver programming reference</a>

 <a href="..\usbspec\ns-usbspec-_usb_device_descriptor.md">USB_DEVICE_DESCRIPTOR</a>

-<a href="https://msdn.microsoft.com/library/windows/hardware/ff540134">USB device driver programming reference</a>

 <a href="..\usb\ns-usb-_urb.md">URB</a>

-<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [usbref\buses]:%20UsbBuildInterruptOrBulkTransferRequest routine%20 RELEASE:%20(1/4/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
+<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [usbref\buses]:%20UsbBuildInterruptOrBulkTransferRequest routine%20 RELEASE:%20(2/8/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
 We don't use your email address for any other purpose, and we'll remove your email address from our system after the issue that you're reporting is fixed.
 While we're working to fix this issue, we might send you an email message to ask for more info.
 Later, we might also send you an email message to let you know that we've addressed your feedback.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx." title="Send comments about this topic to Microsoft">Send comments about this topic to Microsoft</a>